 The major benefit of a life insurance plan, irrespective of whichever type, is that it assures the financial security and protection of the dependent family members when the insured person passes away due to untimely death.
 Many a time, policyholders are the sole breadwinners of the family.
 In such cases, insurance guarantees the financial stability of the family.
 Below we discuss all the advantages of a life insurance policy:

 1. Income Replacement

-Insurance money acts as an income for the dependant family.
-It replaces the income of the policyholder that passed away due to early demise
+Insurance money acts as an income for the dependent family.
+It replaces the income of the policyholder that passed away due to early demise.

 2. Independent Family

 Insurance money ensures that the family is not dependent on friends and relatives.
-Also, that it neither faces a financial crisis nor takes unnecessary debts when the earning member dies.
-It makes them self-reliant and budgeted
+Also, it neither faces a financial crisis nor takes unnecessary debts when the earning member dies.
+It makes them self-reliant and budgeted.

 3. Reduces the Burden of Liabilities